Patrician Brothers' College, Blacktown: College crest

-Extra curricular activities
+Extracurricular activities

 Patrician Brothers' Blacktown is known as one of the best sporting schools.
 The college takes part in the Metropolitan Catholic Schools (MCS) Competition and Combined Catholic Colleges (CCC) Tournaments.
 The school offers sports such as cricket, basketball, soccer, rugby league, touch football, rugby union, Australian rules football, golf, croquet, and swimming.

-During the Arrive Alive Cup in 2007 Patrician Brothers Blacktown progressed to the grand final.
+During the Arrive Alive Cup in 2007 the Patrician Brothers Blacktown progressed to the grand final.
 The match was telecast on Channel Nine.
 The MCS Rugby League Competition officially declared Patrician Brothers' Blacktown the most successful MCS school.

 The college is also known for its superb results in Public Speaking and Debating.
-In 2009, both the senior teams made it to the second quarter-finals of the CSDA debating competition the Year 9 Debating team were able to progress to the semi-finals.
+In 2009, both the senior teams made it to the second quarter-finals of the CSDA debating competition the Year 9 Debating team was able to progress to the semi-finals.
 In 2011, the Year 12A Debating team took out the Catholic Schools' Debating Association Trophy, going through the competition undefeated.
 In 2013, the senior teams progressed to the finals.
-In 2019, the Year 9 Debating Team, had progressed through the metropolitan Sydney competition undefeated and took home the trophy of Year 9 Metropolitan Champions.
+In 2019, the Year 9 Debating Team, progressed through the metropolitan Sydney competition undefeated and took home the trophy of Year 9 Metropolitan Champions.

-The school has continuing success, and its community takes great pride in achievement.
+The school has continued success, and its community takes great pride in achievement.